Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

-For the same DVPP specification and participation factors as before, we investigate the hybrid DVPP performance during a severe contingency, namely an outage of the two remaining SGs in the nine-bus system.
-The simulation results are shown in \cref{fig:hybrid_DVPP_load_SG}.
-It becomes apparent how for decreasing values of $\varepsilon$, the associated loss in stiffness of the system frequency deteriorates the stability of the grid-following device controls, and causes oscillatory interactions with the grid-forming devices.
-In particular, after the SG outage for $\varepsilon=0$, there is no voltage source connected to the system anymore, such that the grid-following devices loose synchronism.
+For the same DVPP specification and participation factors as before, we investigate the hybrid DVPP performance during a more severe disturbance, namely an outage of the two remaining SGs in the nine-bus system.
+The simulation results are shown in \cref{fig:hybrid_DVPP_SG}.
+For decreasing values of $\varepsilon$, the associated loss in stiffness of the system frequency deteriorates the stability of the grid-following DER controls, and causes oscillatory interactions with the grid-forming units.
+In particular, after the SG outage for $\varepsilon=0$, there is no voltage source connected to the system anymore, such that the grid-following units lose synchronism.